daipayan-bhowal/MagicTable/README.md

 genAddr() will generate dummy addresses

-addr_of() is similar to "&" in C language to get the address
+addr_of() is similar to "&" in C language to get the address(the index in the table)

 assign() is similar to "*ptr =" in C language to assign value & type to the pointer